March 25, 2026

 TDS on Dividend Income

 Under Section 194, companies must deduct TDS at 10% before paying dividend to a resident shareholder, but only if the total dividend paid or credited to that person during the financial year exceeds ₹10,000.
 This threshold was raised from ₹5,000, effective April 1, 2025.
+The threshold applies per company per shareholder, not in aggregate across all companies.
+If a company pays ₹8,000 in dividends to you during the year, no TDS is deducted.
+If it pays ₹12,000, TDS applies at 10% on the full amount.

-Budget 2025 Relief: The TDS threshold on dividend income has been raised from ₹5,000 to ₹10,000 per payer, per financial year, effective April 1, 2025.
-Investors earning below this from any single company will no longer face TDS deductions from that payer, improving liquidity for smaller dividend earners.
+Budget 2025 change: The Section 194 TDS threshold on company dividends was raised from ₹5,000 to ₹10,000 per payer per financial year, effective April 1, 2025 (FY 2025-26).
+Investors earning below ₹10,000 in dividends from any single company will not face TDS from that payer.

 How to Report Dividend Income in Your ITR